tushar-base-eth/thrivetrack/documentation/features-technical-flow-specification.md

-# FitLite Features/Technical Flow Specification
+# ThriveTrack Features/Technical Flow Specification

 ## Overview
-This document provides a detailed breakdown of the feature specifications and technical flow for FitLite, a fitness tracking web app designed for casual gym-goers and beginners.
+This document provides a detailed breakdown of the feature specifications and technical flow for ThriveTrack, a fitness tracking web app designed for casual gym-goers and beginners.
 It outlines the user stories, requirements, and technical implementation details for each feature, ensuring a seamless and efficient development process.

 ---